annayqho/TheCannon/_sources/getting_started.txt

 cut across the training objects: in other words, continuum pixels are those that consistently have values close to 1 in all of the training spectra.
 The user specifies what fraction of pixels to identify as continuum, and the flux and variance cuts are determined appropriately.
-If the ``dataset.ranges`` attribute is set, then continuum pixels are identified separately for each region (in this case, three regions).
+If the ``ds.ranges`` attribute is set, then continuum pixels are identified separately for each region (in this case, three regions).
 This enables the user to control how evenly spread the pixels are.